 2021: Due to the COVID-19 pandemic, SDGBC's office moves to completely remote and continues its transition to hybrid operations with virtual education and in person events throughout the county.

-2022: SDGBC completes the rebranding process by starting the proceedings to change the legal name to the San Diego Green Building Council.
+2022: SDGBC completes the rebranding process by changing its legal name to San Diego Green Building Council.